OtherAndrew/jellyCTF-writeups/osint/stalknights_2.md

 ![stalknights_2 bright festival google images](./images/stalknights_2_google_images.png "stalknights_2 bright festival google images")

-So now we know that this is somewhere in Brussels.
+The logo and font on the poster look similar to [the result on the bottom left](https://www.visit.brussels/en/visitors/agenda/bright-festival), so now we know that this is somewhere in Brussels.
 Let's look at the image again for another clue.

 ![stalknights_2 pizza 28](./images/stalknights_2_pizza_28.jpg "stalknights_2 pizza 28")